Stephen99999/security-endpoint-connector/README.md

 Reasoning: It is safer for a security tool to crash immediately on a missing configuration than to attempt to run with partial or insecure settings.

+### 4. Security Protocols
+Credential Protection: Secrets are managed via .env (excluded from Git) and validated at the edge.

+OAuth2 Flow: Implemented standard OAuth2 token exchange with secure header handling (Authorization: Bearer <token>).

+Type Safety: TypeScript is used throughout to eliminate runtime type-confusion errors.

-### 4.Known Limitations & Assumptions
+### 5. Known Limitations & Assumptions

-Pagination: This demo implements a basic limit of 10 detections.
-For production, a recursive pagination loop using the after token would be required.

-Real-time Processing: This connector operates on a polling basis.
-For the Lucid production environment, I would recommend transitioning to Falcon Streaming APIs or Webhooks for sub-second threat response.
+Polling vs. Real-time: This is a pull-based connector.
+For a "Lucid Response Workflow," I would transition this to a Webhook listener for sub-second latency.

+Assumptions: It is assumed the provided API Client has at least Alerts: Read and Detections: Read scopes.